 The second location would capture B-roll of the landscaping process at one of the Landscaper’s client’s location in Charlotte.
 So, to recap, here are the specifications:

 Now!
 Are you ready for this?
 We collected four different estimates from local corporate video production companies in the Charlotte area, and here are the results.

 |Company A: |

 If I were to ask for an estimate and had gotten spread of pricing represented here, I would certainly be extremely confused.
 How could a 3-5 minute video vary in price by $6,900?
 Six thousand, nine hundred dollars!
 By the end of this posting, you will have a better understanding of why.
 Camera cost range from $2,500-$100,000 or more.
 Each camera has its place in the production process.
 I can’t say that one is better than another, but that it’s designed for its own purpose.
 Many of today’s Blockbuster Hits use both ends of this camera spectrum.

 Key crew members also varied.
 The largest of the quotes lists a Director, which we found extremely funny because we only asked for a single camera shoot.
 Before companies got greedy, the Director and Camera Operator was one person- the Cinematographer.
 Why would you pay for someone to sit and watch a video feed from the only camera operator?

 Another extraneous position included a Camera Assistant (they hand batteries to the Camera Operator from a bag lying next to the Cameraman’s feet).
 After being on countless sets, it seems that most of these crewmembers mostly stand around looking at their phones, which in turn is paid for by you.

 The editing all included the same responses, however, we again found humor in the fact that the largest quoted price listed editing times of over 13 hours per one minute of finished video.

-The next time you need to judge cost verses outcome, pick up the phone and call 704.998.3711.
+The next time you need to judge cost versus outcome, pick up the phone and call 704.451.5073.
 Our customer-focused team will help you understand what’s needed, but most importantly, what’s not needed.